bsdlabs/infra/podman.md

 2. ```sudo podman attach <container id>```
 3. With your container focused: ```Ctrl+p then Ctrl+q```

-Podman also allows for the downloading and importing of an image:
+Podman also allows for the downloading and importing of an image:<br>
 ```sudo podman pull ghcr.io/freebsd/freebsd-runtime:14.3```